djsperka/vsg-progs/src/fixstim/README.txt

 Attention Stimulus

 This stimulus is designed for Henry's attention experiment.
-The stimulus is a pair of gratings (actually 1, 2 or 3 can be displayed).
-For each trial the gratings are started with a specified phase, and a time-to-contrast-change.
-The calling script can specify each trial in such a way that the contrast change happens when the gratings are at a chosen spatial phase by choosing the initial phase and the time- to-contrast change.
+The stimulus is a set of gratings (I've tested with up to 6 and it works fine).

+The gratings can be specified to start with a specific spatial phase at onset (when it first appears on the screen).

+Any (or all) of the stimuli may have a contrast change at a specified time after onset.

+With clever figuring, one can arrange for the contrast change to occur at a specific phase.
+The program knows nothing of this - it will arrange for the contrast change to occur at the time specified.
+It is up to the caller to make sure that the drift velocity, initial phase and the time-to-contrast-change will lead to the intended phase at contrast change time.

 To specify this type of stimulus, use the -J option:

--J sec_max,fix_0,init_phase_0,sec_to_chg_0,base_con_0,chg_con_0,off_bits_0[,...]
+-J sec_max,fix_color_0,init_phase_0,sec_to_chg_0,off_bits_0,base_0_0,chg_0_0,base_0_1,chg_0_1,....

 where the first parameter applies to all trials:

 sec_max - max in seconds that the stim remains after contrast change; same for all
           trials

-the remaining parameters come in groups of 6, one for each trial.
-The sampling trigger "a" advances to the next stim.
-The per-trial parameters are: fix_0    - fixation color, can be red,blue,green,r,g,b,or an rgb triplet specified
+the remaining parameters come in groups, one for each trial.
+The size of each group depends on the number of stimuli specified (-s) on the command line PRIOR TO THE -J flag.
+The sampling trigger "a" advances to the next stim parameter group.

+The per-trial parameters are:

+fix_0    - fixation color, can be red,blue,green,r,g,b,or an rgb triplet specified
            as r/g/b e.g. 122/124/200
-init_phase_0 - initial spatial phase for all gratings sec_to_chg_0 - seconds to display gratings at base contrast base_con_0   - base contrast chg_con_0    - contrast to change to after sec_to_chg_0
-off_bits_0   - each bit set means that stim is OFF for this trial; 1=first stim off,
+init_phase_0 - initial spatial phase for all gratings sec_to_chg_0 - seconds to display gratings at base contrast off_bits_0   - each bit set means that stim is OFF for this trial; 1=first stim off,
                2=second stim off, 4=third stim off, ...
+base_0_0   - base contrast, trial 0, stim 0
+chg_0_0    - contrast to change to after sec_to_chg_0, trial 0, stim 0
+base_0_1   - base contrast, trial 0, stim 1
+chg_0_1    - contrast to change to after sec_to_chg_0, trial 0, stim 1
+...        - more.

+For a stim with N gratings and M trials, there should be a total of 1 + M*(4 + N*2) comma-separated parameters following the -J.